shazid98/DevOps_eng114/Docker.md

 Orchestration: technology used to manage many containers, including Kubernetes and OKD.

 Containers often deliver both an application and configuration, meaning that a sysadmin doesn't have to spend as much time getting an application in a container to run compared to when an application is installed from a traditional source.
-Dockerhub and Quay.io are repositories offering images for use by container engines.

-The greatest appeal of containers, though, is their ability to "die" gracefully and respawn when load balancing demands it.
+The greatest appeal of containers, though, is their ability to terminate gracefully and respawn when load balancing demands it.
 Whether a container's demise is caused by a crash or because it's simply no longer needed because server traffic is low, containers are "cheap" to start, and they're designed to seamlessly appear and disappear.
 Because containers are meant to be ephemeral and to spawn new instances as often as required, it's expected that monitoring and managing them is not done by a human in real time, but is instead automated.

 ## Container utilities
 By design, containers can multiply quickly, whether you're running lots of different services or you're running many instances of a few services.
 Should you decide to run services in containers, you probably need software designed to host and manage those containers.
 This is broadly known as container orchestration.
 While Docker and other container engines like Podman and CRI-O are good utilities for container definitions and images, it's their job to create and run containers, not help you organize and manage them.
 Projects like Kubernetes and OKD provide container orchestration for Docker, Podman, CRI-O, and more.